How to lodge for transfer duty

 There are 2 ways to lodge your documents for assessment:

-It may be easier and faster to lodge your documents with a registered self assessor.
+You might find it easier and faster to lodge your documents directly with a registered self assessor.
 Most solicitors and settlement or lodging agents in Queensland are registered self assessors.
-They can stamp documents for you without having to send them to us at the Office of State Revenue (OSR).
+They can stamp documents for you without having to send them to us at Queensland Revenue Office (QRO).

-Note that, although they can stamp documents, registered self assessors are not OSR agents and may charge you a fee for their services.
+Although they can stamp documents, registered self assessors are not QRO agents and may charge you a fee for their services.

 GPO Box 2593